-Safari Self Cleaning Slicker Brush is a great alternative to consider.
+The Safari Self Cleaning Slicker Brush is a great alternative to consider.
 One thing that we like about this slicker brush is its stainless steel pins.
 The stainless steel pins make it easy for removing mats, dead hair, and tangles without irritating your dog’s skin.
 This Safari brush also offers the same easy-to-clean functionality just like Hertzko Self Cleaning Slicker Brush, the retracting feature makes cleaning the pad easy.

-This brush is also designed with comfort grip handle to make it stays comfortable even during an extended grooming session.
+This brush is also designed with a comfort grip handle to make it stays comfortable even during an extended grooming session.
 Even though the brush is made from quality materials, the price is quite cheaper compared with other similar brands.

 While the pin brush is designed with rounded pin design that can effectively lift out loose hair and debris, distribute natural oils, leaving a shiny, and healthy coat.
 The brush is also designed with a non-slip silicone gel-filled handle so you can comfortably hold it.
 No matter how you hold it, the brush will fit your grip well.

-Andis Pet Steel Grooming Comb is dual-sided comb with coarse and fine teeth, perfect for finishing and fluffing.
+The Andis Pet Steel Grooming Comb is a dual-sided comb with coarse and fine teeth, perfect for finishing and fluffing.
 We use this comb to find any leftover mats, tangles, loose hair, and dirt that we may have missed before.
 It is also great to stimulate skin and hair follicles.

-Furminator Dog Rake is the best tool to separate and untangle fur for double-coat dogs like Golden Retriever.
+The Furminator Dog Rake is the best tool to separate and untangle fur for double-coat dogs like Golden Retriever.
 This rake digs deep into the undercoat without damaging the guard coat fur.
 One thing that we like about this rake is the rounded pins that can fully rotate, these rotated rounded pins will allow you to groom your dog without worrying they will tug the fur.
 The blunt tips on the teeth are also useful to minimize skin irritation.